Quantum K-theory Chevalley formulas in the parabolic case: Background

+In Appendix~\ref{sec:A}, we give another proof of the existence of the multiplicative $\bZ[\Lambda]$-module surjection $\Phi_{J}$ above by using the $K$-Peterson homomorphism, which is a homomorphism of $\bZ[\Lambda]$-algebras from the $K$-homology of the affine Grassmannian associated to $G$ to (the localization, with respect to $Q^{\vee,+}$, of) the quantum $K$-ring $QK_{T}(G/P_{J})$; a (new) proof of the existence of the $K$-Peterson homomorphism has been given by \cite{newprf}.

-We now recall the (cancellation-free) quantum $K$-theory Chevalley formula in \cite[Theorem~49]{lnscfs} for $G/B$, which is based on the quantum alcove model; in fact, we use the slight modification corresponding to the multiplication by the class $[\mathcal{O}(-\varpi_{k})]:=[\mathcal{O}_{G/B}(- \varpi_{k})]$ of the line bundle associated to $-\varpi_k$.
+We now recall the (cancellation-free) quantum $K$-theory Chevalley formula in \cite[Theorem~47]{lnscfs} (see also \cite[Theorem~12]{lnsccf}) for $G/B$, which is based on the quantum alcove model; in fact, we use the slight modification corresponding to the multiplication by the class $[\mathcal{O}(-\varpi_{k})]:=[\mathcal{O}_{G/B}(- \varpi_{k})]$ of the line bundle associated to $-\varpi_k$.
+Throughout this paper, we denote by $|S|$ for a set $S$ the cardinality of $S$.
 This formula is expressed in terms of a $(-\varpi_k)$-chain of roots, cf. Section~\ref{sec:lamch}.

 \begin{thm} Let $k \in I$, and fix a reduced $(-\varpi_k)$-chain $\Gamma(k)$.
-Then, in $QK_{T}(G/B)$, we have {for $w \in W$}
+Then, in $QK_{T}^{\mathrm{poly}}(G/B) \subset QK_{T}(G/B)$, we have {for $w \in W$},

 \end{thm}